tam-n/c0523-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do you indicate the relative link to a parent directory?
+  By using the ../
 - How do you indicate the relative link to a child directory?
+  To reference the directory name
 - How do you indicate the relative link to a grand parent directory?
+  ../../
 - How do you indicate the relative link to the same directory?
+  Using the name of the file in the directory.

 ## Notes